Arkansas Labor Laws Guide

 Arkansas hiring laws

-Abiding by the Arkansas Civil Rights Act, Arkansas employee right make it is illegal for employers to discriminate against employees based on their:
+Abiding by the Arkansas Civil Rights Act, Arkansas employee rights make it illegal for employers to discriminate against employees based on their:

 All of these hiring laws apply to employers with 9 or more employees.

-When it comes to pre-employment inquiries (interviews), employers cannot ask potential employees questions concerning any of the listed characteristics.
+When it comes to pre-employment inquiries (interviews), employers can’t ask potential employees questions concerning any of the listed characteristics.

 Arkansas Right-to-work law

-More than half of US states have what are called “Right-to-work” laws.
+More than half of US states have “right-to-work” laws.

-These laws were passed with the intention of preventing unions from requiring membership from any employee as a condition of employment.
+These laws were passed to prevent unions from requiring membership from any employee as a condition of employment.

 Arkansas workplace termination laws

-Arkansas recognizes “at-will-employment” — meaning that either the employer or employee can terminate the work relationship at any time.
+The State of Arkansas utilizes the “at-will-employment” doctrine — meaning that either the employer or employee can terminate the employment relationship at any time.

-Reasons for termination also do not have to be stated by either party.
+Reasons for termination also don’t have to be stated by either party.

-However, exemptions apply, and they include some of the following cases where the employer cannot lawfully fire someone:
+However, exemptions apply, and they include some of the following cases where the employer can’t lawfully fire someone:

 Final paycheck in Arkansas